distribution

 The distribution of Arctic char species complex, sensu stricto, and the location of introduced populations.
 Published in the Arctic Biodiversity trends 2010, Indicator #06 Arctic char, page 41 - released in May 2010

-Modeled data showing the likely distribution of harbour seals.
+Modeled data showing the likely distribution of dall's porpoises.
 CRIMS is a legacy dataset of BC coastal resource data that was acquired in a systematic and synoptic manner from 1979 and was intermittently updated throughout the years.
 Resource information was collected in nine study areas using a peer-reviewed provincial Resource Information Standards Committee consisting of DFO Fishery Officers, First Nations, and other subject matter experts.
 There are currently no plans to update this legacy data.

 Modeled data showing the likely distribution of harbour porpoises.
 CRIMS is a legacy dataset of BC coastal resource data that was acquired in a systematic and synoptic manner from 1979 and was intermittently updated throughout the years.
 Resource information was collected in nine study areas using a peer-reviewed provincial Resource Information Standards Committee consisting of DFO Fishery Officers, First Nations, and other subject matter experts.
 There are currently no plans to update this legacy data.